Upgrading your build from Gradle 7.x to the latest

 Setting custom build file using buildFile property in GradleBuild task has been deprecated.

 Please use the dir property instead to specify the root of the nested build.
-Alternatively, consider using one of the recommended alternatives for GradleBuild task as suggested in Avoid using the GradleBuild task type section.

 Setting custom build layout using StartParameter methods setBuildFile(File) and setSettingsFile(File) as well as the counterpart getters getBuildFile() and getSettingsFile() have been deprecated.